If you are not an experienced woodworker, wood putty & wood filler may appear to be the same.

 In this video I show you guys how you can make your own wood filler that will match your project perfectly!
 Also I compare it to bought canned wood filler.

 Wood Filler is not weatherproof and will deteriorate over time if left outside.
-Wood filler is distinguished from wood putty because the former is often composed of sawdust or wood fibers suspended in such a binder.
-The latter typically consists of a plastic like fiberglass, epoxy, or polyurethane.
+Wood filler is distinguished from wood putty because it is often composed of sawdust or wood fibers suspended in such a binder.
+Putty typically consists of a plastic like fiberglass, epoxy, or polyurethane.
 Additionally, putty, unlike filler, does not solidify.

 No, you can fill cracks with wood fillers but not large gaps.
 Caulk, sealants, and expanding foam should be used to fill gaps.
 Attempting to use wood filler will not work.
 Not to mention that it would take an eternity to perfect and would be prohibitively expensive.